gitter-badger/node-mysql-wrapper/README.md

 This is a node js module which manages mysql (node-mysql) connection and models with a way that you are expecting!

-## UPDATE 13-08-2015.
+## UPDATE 13 August 2015.
 Next upcoming version changes a lot of these you will see next, I done with the new code and I'm writing a -well documented how to use- wiki .
 When I finish it I will publish the 1.1 version with new examples also, please be pattient 2-3 days max!
 ## Installation

 ```sh